CueMeet/CueFlies/docs/docs/meeting-bot.md

 # Meeting Bot

-This guide will help you set up and use the CueCal Meeting Bot to enhance your meeting experience.
+This guide will help you set up and use the CueFlies Meeting Bot to enhance your meeting experience.

 ## What is the Meeting Bot?

-The CueCal Meeting Bot is an AI-powered assistant that can:
+The CueFlies Meeting Bot is an AI-powered assistant that can:
 - Join your meetings automatically
 - Provide real-time transcription
 - Generate meeting summaries